Administrative rule R657-67

 (e) Written authorization from the Qualifying Minor's parent or legal guardian approving their participation in the hunting activity; and

-(f) any wildlife document(s) that must be surrendered in order to qualify for the Hunter Mentoring Program.
+(f) any wildlife documents that must be surrendered to qualify for the Hunter Mentoring Program.

-(3) If a Qualifying Minor must surrender a wildlife document in order to qualify for the Mentor Program, that surrender must be done prior to or at the time of their application to the Utah Hunter Mentoring Program as described in R657-67-6.
+(3) If a Qualifying Minor must surrender a wildlife document to qualify for the Mentor Program, that surrender must be done before or at the time of their application to the Utah Hunter Mentoring Program as described in Section R657-67-6.

 (4) If a Hunting Mentor wishes to change the Qualifying Minor with whom they share their permit, they must:

 (a) Surrender the authorization issued to the Qualifying Minor by the Division;

 (b) Reapply with the Division to have a new Qualifying Minor participate in the Mentor Program in the same manner as described in this section.

 (5) If the Hunting Mentor dies before the hunt authorized under this section, the Qualified Minor may use the permit pursuant to Section 23A-4-710.

 (1) While in the field, the Qualifying Minor must possess the Division-issued authorization to share in the use of the Hunting Mentor's permit.